PetarSrbinoski/FencingCoach/README.md

 ## Notes

-- Single-user app with no authentication — only expose it over Tailscale, never LAN/public internet
+- Single-user app with no authentication
 - Set `GARMIN_EMAIL` and `GARMIN_PASSWORD` in `.env`
 - If you use a remote model, set `LLM_BASE_URL` and `LLM_API_KEY`
 - If you use Ollama, pull a model and set `LLM_MODEL` to match